swatlab/uplift-analysis/Readme.md

 - **review_metrics.py**: extract code review-related metrics from comments and patch flags in the issue reports.

 ### Data Analysis scripts
-- **comparison_acceptation.py**: performs Wilcoxon rank sum test and Cliff's data effect size analysis to compare the characteristics between accepted pathces and rejected patches for uplift.
+- **comparison_acceptation.py**: performs Mann-Whitney U test and Cliff's data effect size analysis to compare the characteristics between accepted pathces and rejected patches for uplift.
-- **comparison_failure.py**:  performs Wilcoxon rank sum test and Cliff's data effect size analysis to compare the characteristics between fault-inducing patches and clean patches that are uplifted.
+- **comparison_failure.py**:  performs Mann-Whitney U test and Cliff's data effect size analysis to compare the characteristics between fault-inducing patches and clean patches that are uplifted.
+- **sample_analyses.ipynb**: shows the statistics on the manual analysis results of RQ2, RQ4, and RQ5.

 ### Data folder
 - **independent_metrics** folder contains all metrics calculated for statistical analyses along various dimentions.